 I’ve just debunked the 5 most common budgeting myths for you!
 I hope that shows you that a budget really isn’t that bad.
 In fact, a budget is really that good!
-If you are ready to get past your negative mindset about budgeting and create a solid, impactful budget for you, check out my online course Budgeting to Billions!
+If you are ready to get past your negative mindset about budgeting and create a solid, impactful budget for you, let me help!
+I create budget plans for clients.
+Get started here!

 Did you believe any of the budgeting myths listed above?
 How do you feel about budgeting?
 Share your thoughts in the comments section below!